ipbc-dev/TuringsNightmare/TN_Explanation.md

 }
 ```

 * And that is all the relevant code.
-Hope it was understandable. ~F.Harms and M.Behm